-The next screen (figure 3.5) displays a proposed Bright Cluster Manager tunnel network naming and addressing scheme for each checkboxed cloud region.
+The next screen (figure 3.4) displays a proposed Bright Cluster Manager tunnel network naming and addressing scheme for each checkboxed cloud region.
 These can be changed if needed from the suggested defaults.
 For Amazon the us-east-1 region shown in the figure has a default tunnel network value of 172.21.0.0/16.
+However, the actual suggested values depend on what networks are available at the time.
+Accepting the suggested value is recommended, unless the administrator has some unusual needs.